ta-data-lis/Project-Week-4-Tableau/README.md

 ## Workflow
 Before starting to look for data, we put together a case scenario to narrow our data search.
 Dealing with the data was a very straightforward process: we found the data in Eurostat and explored the datasets to check if they suited our purposes.
-All our data cleaning and manipulation was done on pandas or excel.
+All our data cleaning and manipulation was done either on pandas (most of it) or excel.
 Before getting our hands on Tableau, we sketched some visualizations to be sure that we had all the data needed to create the dashboards.
 On our tableau workbook, we created our visualizations and built our dashboards and story.
 Finally, we drew some results and conclusions.